laravel/nova-docs/src/5.0/upgrade.md

 ### With Authentication Routes

 ::: warning
-Skip this section if your Nova's installation configured with custom authentication routes.
+Skip this section if your Nova's installation is configured with custom authentication routes.
 :::

-Nova 5 now leverage [Laravel Fortify](https://laravel.com/docs/fortify) insteads of Laravel UI.
-The changes allows Nova 5 to enable 2-Factor Authentication, E-mail Verification and Password Confirmation.
+Nova 5 now leverages [Laravel Fortify](https://laravel.com/docs/fortify) instead of Laravel UI.
+The changes allow Nova 5 to enable Two Factor Authentication, E-mail Verification, and Password Confirmation.

 First, you need to update `register()` method in `App\Providers\NovaServiceProvider` class: